influencemapping/whos_got_dirt-server/index.md

 The [Entity schema](https://github.com/influencemapping/whos_got_dirt-gem/blob/master/schemas/schema.json#L4) is a combination of the Person and Organization models in [Popolo](http://www.popoloproject.com/), a format used by dozens of civil society organizations, businesses and governments to model government and legislative data.

-The [Relation schema](https://github.com/influencemapping/whos_got_dirt-gem/blob/master/schemas/schema.json#L132) combines terms from RDF and Schema.org, with a few additional properties shared with other Popolo models.
+The [Relation schema](https://github.com/influencemapping/whos_got_dirt-gem/blob/master/schemas/schema.json#L132) combines terms from RDF and [Schema.org](http://schema.org/), with a few additional properties shared with other Popolo models.

-The [List schema](https://github.com/influencemapping/whos_got_dirt-gem/blob/master/schemas/schema.json#L213) is a JSON Schema version of [Schema.org](http://schema.org/)'s [ItemList](http://schema.org/ItemList), with a few additional properties shared with other Popolo models.
+The [List schema](https://github.com/influencemapping/whos_got_dirt-gem/blob/master/schemas/schema.json#L213) is a JSON Schema version of Schema.org's [ItemList](http://schema.org/ItemList), with a few additional properties shared with other Popolo models.

+Each API may return additional properties not modeled in the schema.

-Note that the schema are based entirely on what the APIs publish, and therefore do not fulfill all the use cases an influence data project is likely to encounter.
+These schema are based entirely on what the APIs publish, and therefore do not fulfill all use cases an influence data project may encounter.
 However, they may serve as a starting point for future work in that direction.

 <h2 id="notes">Notes</h2>